Karabük University Stadium

 Karabük University Stadium (Turkish: Karabük Üniversitesi Stadı) is the biggest urban design project in Karabük, Turkey.

 Geography

 The 122000 sm Karabük University Stadium is located at the end and upper part of the campus.
 Its altitude changes between 326 m and 362 m.
-Stadium has panoramic view to a whole Karabük.
+Stadium has a panoramic view to the whole Karabük.

 History

-At 2012 urban design projects were prepared.
+In 2012 urban design projects were prepared.
 Application of the projects was executed by the Karabük University at 2013 and opened to the public the same year.

 Design

 Crescent and star idea emerged from landscape architect Sunay Erdem, design was developed by architect Günay Erdem and all technical details were developed by landscape architect Serpil Öztekin Erdem.